lnewsom/routetest/README.md

 Run `npm test` to execute the unit tests via Jest.
 Run `npm test -- -u` to run tests and update snapshots.

+## Why Jest?
+Jest is designed to test javascript while Testbed is designed to specifically test javascript for Angular.
+The set up for TestBed is more involved, and requires generating mini-Modules within the test.
+Since TestBed will actually try to compile the components it is necessary to either provide all dependencies for each component tied to the component undertest or use a schema like NO_ERRORS_SCHEMA to prevent dependency errors.
+Jest by nature is only testing the component undertest without attempting to compile the entire module, so providing a shallow mock of the dependencies is enough to allow the tests to run.

 ## Set Up Jest
 install jest
 $ npm i -D jest jest-preset-angular